pustotnik/zenmake/docs/buildconf.rst

           - for: { buildtype: [debug-clang, release-clang], platform: linux darwin }
             set: { toolchain: clang++ }

+.. _buildconf-subdirs:

+subdirs
+"""""""
+    This variable controls including buildconf files from other sub directories of the project.

+    - If it is list of paths then ZenMake will try to use this list as paths to sub directories with the buildconf files and will use all found ones.
+      Paths can be absolute or relative to the startdir_.
+    - If it is an empty list or python special value None or just absent at all then ZenMake will not try to use any sub directories of the project to find buildconf files.

+.. _buildconf-taskparams:

 taskparams
 """"""""""
     It's not variable name.
 It's a `dict <buildconf-dict-def_>`_ as a some